ComposableFi/composable/book/src/nix/running-checks.md

 We've all been there.
 You're working on a PR, submit it for review, ping your colleagues to review it on Slack, only to notice that checks are suddenly failing in CI.

-This happened because it was very difficult to always run the exact same checks that CI is running on your own machine.
-However, Nix fixes this and allows you to **run the exact same checks locally**.
+The failing checks happened because it was difficult to reliably run the same checks that CI is running on your local machine.
+However, Nix fixes this and allows you to **run the same checks locally**.

-Since checks are just packages defined by our repositories, flakes, you can easily run them locally.
+Since checks are just packages defined by our repositories' flakes, you can efficiently run them locally.

-Nix also allows you to easily format the entire repository in accordance with our formatting spec.
+Nix also allows you to easily format the entire repository per our formatting spec.

 ## Examples